stellarbit/aioping/README.rst

 There are 2 ways to use the library.

-First one is interactive, which prints results to the stdout.
+First one is interactive, which sends results to standard Python logger.
 Please make sure you are running this code under root, as only root is allowed to send ICMP packets: